wolframkriesing/site-stitcher/content/blog-posts/2020/05/12-typescript-for-javascript/index.md

 When I started applying TypeScript to JavaScript files I had a couple simple rules:
 1. **JavaScript files stay JavaScript**.
 Prevent bloat of types mangled into JavaScript syntax.
    JavaScript can be hard to read already without types in it.
-1. **I want to be able to stop and go back any time** - I didn't want to get stuck with a half baked solution that stops any development on the code.
+1. **I want to be able to stop and go back, any time** - I didn't want to get stuck with a half typed solution that stops any development on the code.
 1. **No extra compile/transpile step**, no transpiler, no bundling needed.
 1. I want to **add type checks where needed**.
 If all files get type checked eventually,